expo/expo/docs/pages/versions/unversioned/sdk/location.md

         -   **notificationTitle (_string_)** -- Title of the foreground service notification. *required*
         -   **notificationBody (_string_)** -- Subtitle of the foreground service notification. *required*
         -   **notificationColor (_string_)** -- Color of the foreground service notification.
 Accepts `#RRGGBB` and `#AARRGGBB` hex formats. *optional*
+    -   **pausesUpdatesAutomatically (_boolean_)** -- A boolean value indicating whether the location manager can pause location updates to improve battery life without sacrificing location data.
+When this option is set to `true`, the location manager pauses updates (and powers down the appropriate hardware) at times when the location data is unlikely to change.
+You can help the determination of when to pause location updates by assigning a value to the `activityType` property.
+Defaults to `false`. (**iOS only**)
+    -   **activityType : [Location.ActivityType](#activityType)** -- The type of user activity associated with the location updates.
+See [Apple docs](https://developer.apple.com/documentation/corelocation/cllocationmanager/1620567-activitytype) for more details.
+Defaults to `Location.ActivityType.Other`. (**iOS only**)

 > Deferred updates provide a way to report locations in a batch when the app is in the background state.
 Location updates aren't being deferred in the foreground.